shop-gang/caramel/docs/MVP_CHECKLIST.md

 ## Bootstrapping & Dependency Management

+> **Note:** The development environment uses a dev container with Node.js, npm, and ESLint pre-installed.
+Manual installation of these tools is not required.
+Focus on configuration and project-specific setup.

 ### Frontend

-- [ ] Initialize Next.js app with TypeScript in `client/`
+- [x] Initialize Next.js app with TypeScript in `client/`
-- [ ] Add Tailwind CSS or styled-components for styling
+- [x] Add Tailwind CSS or styled-components for styling
-- [ ] Set up ESLint, Prettier, Jest, and React Testing Library
+- [x] Set up ESLint, Prettier, Jest, and React Testing Library (ESLint is already available via dev container)
-- [ ] Use environment variables for API endpoints and keys
+- [x] Use environment variables for API endpoints and keys

 ### Backend

 - [ ] Initialize Node.js/Express app with TypeScript in `server/`
 - [ ] Add Prisma ORM for PostgreSQL
 - [ ] Use dotenv for local config, environment variables in devcontainer
-- [ ] Set up Jest, Supertest, and ESLint
+- [ ] Set up Jest, Supertest, and ESLint (ESLint is already available via dev container)

 ### Shared Code